rhysmoggs/ms4-morgan-and-co/TESTING.md

 Webhooks were tested during development and followed the same practice covered in Code Institute's 'Boutique Ado' tutorial, which this project used as guidance.

-Common errors found and fixed during the development processes stemmed from the Gitpod workplace URL changing and then causing issues due the Enpoint URL being different.
+Common errors found and fixed during the development processes stemmed from the Gitpod workplace URL changing and then causing issues due the Endpoint URL being different.
 This was fixed by updating the URL in the endpoint.
 Development issues also occurred when the Gitpod workspace was not set to 'Shared'.

 These issues were not present on the final deployed website, as the Morgan & Co URL remains constant.